 The East Montgomery County Scholarship Foundation (EMCSF), a non-profit subsidiary of EMCID, was created to promote the economic, social and cultural development of the area through education.
+It is led by a five-member Board of Directors consisting of Chairman Brenda Webb, Linda Floyd, Dale Martin, Katherine Persson, and Isidor Ybarra.
 The Foundation makes two scholarships and a paid internship available:

 $500 merit-based college scholarship available to students who demonstrate academic excellence, leadership and service, and financial need and plan to continue their college education.
 Applicants for this merit-based scholarship must:

 - have a cumulative college-level GPA of 2.75 on a 4.0 scale for all coursework completed, regardless of institution attended.
 If the student has attended more than one school, transcripts may be recalculated to determine the cumulative GPA for all college-level coursework taken.
 GPA is evaluated at the point of application.